dipy/dipy/doc/interfaces/bundle_segmentation_flow.rst

 .. _bundle_segmentation_flow:

 ===============================================
-White Matter Bundle Extraction with RecoBundles
+White Matter Bundle Segmentation with RecoBundles
 ===============================================

 This tutorial explains how we can use RecoBundles [1]_ to extract